AP Statistics Unit 9 Practice Test: Inference for Quantitative Data: Slopes

 Question 3 Explanation:

-The margin of error is t*SE, the standard error, which can be calculated by
+The correct answer is (C).
+The margin of error for the slope is $t∗SE$, the standard error, which can be calculated by:

 $ \dfrac{s}{s_x\sqrt{n-1}} = \dfrac{0.3}{0.25\sqrt{29}} ≈ 0.223$